- About Us

 Raven Rocks Gallery presents

-Please join us for our gallery reception on Sunday, September 14 from 1-4 PM.
-Our gallery is a proud member of The Whidbey Art Trail, a year-round self guided tour of art studios and galleries featuring the work of local & regional artists.
-Raven Rocks Gallery is located at Greenbank Farm, 765 Wonn Road C-101, Greenbank, WA 98253 on beautiful Whidbey Island, WA.
+Please join us for our gallery reception on Sunday, October 12 from 1-4 PM.
+Raven Rocks Gallery is located at Greenbank Farm, 765 Wonn Road C-101, Greenbank, WA 98253 on beautiful Whidbey Island.
 For information, and gallery hours, please call 360-222-0102, or visit our website at www.ravenrocksgallery.com.
+Our gallery is an honored member of The Whidbey Art Trail, a year-round self guided tour of art studios and galleries featuring the work of local & regional artists.

 Greenbank Cheese and Specialties